 “SCRAM” stands for Secure Continuous Remote Alcohol Monitor.
-As the name implies, the SCRAM device is used as an alcohol monitoring tool.
+As the name implies, the SCRAM device is used as a remote alcohol monitoring tool.

-It is also an ankle bracelet, but this bracelet continuously monitors alcohol concentration through the skin, as opposed to monitoring a person’s whereabouts.
+It is also an ankle bracelet, but it does not monitoring a person’s whereabouts.
+Instead, this bracelet continuously monitors alcohol concentration through the skin as opposed through breath alcohol or blood alcohol.
 If an offender consumes any alcohol, the device alerts the monitoring agency, and the agency then notifies the applicable criminal court.